linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 21.05.2025
+- Topic: Web4 & Students
+- Directory: /posts/2025/May/21
+- Description: ``` Students embracing the future with Web4! 🚀 Learning, connecting, and building communities.
+The next generation of the internet is here! #Web4 #UniversityLife #FutureOfTech #Innovation ✨ ```

 ### 20.05.2025
 - Topic: Trive Technology
 - Directory: /posts/2025/May/20